 Our School Room

 Our school room is at the far end of our house, so it is often becomes a dumping spot for things that are in the way.
-This morning when I sat down to put this post together, I was surrounded by piles: last year's curriculum waiting to be put in storage, this year's curriculum waiting to be shelved, hand-me-downs waiting to be sorted, a preasure canner needing to be returned to the attic, toys, and sewing projects.
+This morning when I sat down to write this, I was surrounded by piles: last year's curriculum waiting to be put in storage, this year's curriculum waiting to be shelved, hand-me-downs waiting to be sorted, a preasure canner needing to be returned to the attic, toys, and sewing projects.

 So, I am a little late to the party, but the room is clean and we are ready to begin lessons.
 This room isn't fancy, but our house is small for a family of eleven and we are thankful that we are able to even have a school room.
 (In our last house we put bookshelves in the kitchen and did school at the kitchen table.)
 Our school room is an example of using what you have on hand and working with what you're given.